 Tops are usually available in lengths reaching your hips or a little higher.
 Below are four variations in lengths that you can add to your closet.

 This looks like a bra but with bust cups, thin straps, and the absence of hook-and-eye closures.
 Having a slim fit, you can pair it with any type of bottoms: skirts, pants, or shorts.
-Summer is the perfect season to wear this bra-like top, but you can also add a jacket, blazer, or cardigan for a layered style and during the spring season.
-Petite women and those with apple-shaped bodies will look best with these types of tops.
+Summer is the perfect season to wear this bra-like top, but you can also add a jacket, blazer, or cardigan for a layered style during the spring season.
+Read more about the types of bras.

 Regular length tops end at the hips.
 Examples of this include work shirts.
 This is a common length that lets you either wear the top out or tucked into a skirt or pants.

-Tunic tops are a cross between a top and a short dress and end at just below the bottom.
-They are designed to be worn with leggings or an ultra short dress with bare legs.
-They are usually loose and not fitted.
+Tunic tops are a cross between a top and a short dress and end just below the bottom.
+They are designed to be worn with leggings or an ultra-short dress with bare legs.
+They are usually loose and not fitted and may have a slit at the sides.

 When it comes to the bottom edges of women's tops, here are some of the most popular and stylish ones: